MartinDo24/E-commerce-Analytics-SQL-Project/README.md

 ### 👤 Who is this project for?

--Decision-makers & ecommerce stakeholders looking to improve traffic efficiency and sales performance.
+- Decision-makers & ecommerce stakeholders looking to improve traffic efficiency and sales performance.

--Data analysts & business analysts want to analyze user behavior and conversion metrics
+- Data analysts & business analysts want to analyze user behavior and conversion metrics

 ## 📂 Dataset Description & Data Structure